gennadiy1g/BuckwheatCsv/README.md

  Buckwheat CSV:

  * Will not load the whole file into memory.
  * Does not have a limit on the size of the file.
-However, there is a limit on the number of rows that can be displayd in a grid (see below).
+However, there is a limit on the number of rows that can be displayed in a grid (see below).

 ## Limitations